-The Lower Klamath River Project (Lower Klamath Project) (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
+The Lower Klamath Project (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate (Figure 1-1).
-In September of 2016, the Renewal Corporation filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
+Specifically, the reach between J.C.
+Boyle dam and Iron Gate dam is known as the Hydroelectric Reach.
+In September of 2016, the Klamath River Renewal Corporation (Renewal Corporation) filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
 2082-063 & 14803-001 (License Surrender).
-The Renewal Corporation filed the License Surrender application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
-In November of 220, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its amended License Surrender application.
+The Renewal Corporation filed the License Surrender Application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
+In November of 2020, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its Amended License Surrender Application (ALSA).
 The DDP is the Renewal Corporation's comprehensive plan to physically remove the Lower Klamath Project and achieve a free-flowing condition and volitional fish passage, site remediation and restoration, and avoidance of adverse downstream impacts (Proposed Action).
-The Limits of Work is a geographic area that encompasses dam removal related activities in the Proposed Action and may or may not expand beyond the FERC boundary associated with the Lower Klamath Project.
+The Limits of Work is a geographic area that encompasses dam removal and restoration related activities associated with the Proposed Action.
+The Limits of Work may extend beyond the Federal Energy Regulatory Commission (Commission) boundary associated with the Lower Klamath Project where specifically noted.

 The Proposed Action includes the deconstruction of the J.C.
 Boyle Dam and Powerhouse (Figure 1-2), Copco No. 1 Dam and Powerhouse (Figure 1-3), Copco No. 2 Dam and Powerhouse (Figure 1-4), and Iron Gate Dam and Powerhouse (Figure 1-5), as well as associated features.
-Associated features vary by development, but generally include powerhouse intake structures, embankments, and sidewalls, penstocks and supports, decks, piers, gatehouses, fish ladders and holding facilities, pipes and pipe cradles, spillway gates and structures, diversion control structures, aprons, sills, tailrace channels, footbridges, powerhouse equipment, distribution lines, transmission lines, switchyards, original cofferdam, portions of the Iron Gate Fish Hatchery, residential facilities, and warehouses.
+Associated features vary by development, but generally include powerhouse intake structures, embankments and sidewalls, penstocks and supports, decks, piers, gatehouses, fish ladders and holding facilities, pipes and pipe cradles, spillway gates and structures, diversion control structures, aprons, sills, tailrace channels, footbridges, powerhouse equipment, distribution lines, transmission lines, switchyards, original cofferdams, portions of the Iron Gate Fish Hatchery, residential facilities, and warehouses.
 Facility removal will be completed within an approximately 20-month period.

-This Sediment Deposit Remediation Plan identifies the measures the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River, immediately north and south of the Klamath estuary, and at the Crescent City harbor.
-The Renewal Corporation has prepared 16 Management Plans for FERC's review and approval as conditions of a license surrender order.
-These Management Plans were developed in consultation with federal, state and county governments and tribes.
+This Sediment Deposit Remediation Plan describes the measures that the Renewal Corporation will implement to monitor the deposition of sediments along the Klamath River, immediately north and south of the Klamath estuary, and at the Crescent City harbor.
+The Renewal Corporation has prepared 16 Management Plans for FERC's review and approval as conditions of a License Surrender Order.
+These Management Plans were developed in consultation with federal, state, and county governments and tribes.